dishant-ramani/Expense-Tracker/blueprint.md

 ### Category Management

-- **Create, Edit, and Delete Categories:** Users can create, edit, and delete categories for their transactions.
+- **Edit and Delete Categories:** Users can edit and delete categories for their transactions.
 Categories can be either income or expense types.
 - **Category List Screen:** Displays a list of all created categories with options to edit or delete them.
-- **Add Category Screen:** A dedicated screen with a form to create a new category, specifying its name and type (income or expense).
 - **Edit Category Screen:** Allows users to modify the name and type of an existing category.

 ### Budget Management